-The bipartisan Shelter Act provides a tax credit to working families and small businesses for investing in disaster mitigation.
-Hundreds of billions of taxpayer dollars are spent on recovery efforts after disasters, yet there are currently no federal tax incentives for investing in efforts to protect property ahead of time.
-With climate change accelerating the frequency and severity of natural disasters across the country, the Shelter Act will help Americans act now to safeguard their property, families, and livelihoods.
+The bipartisan, bicameral Shelter Act provides a tax credit to working families and small businesses for investing in disaster mitigation.
+Hundreds of billions of taxpayer dollars are spent on recovery efforts after disasters, yet there are currently no federal tax incentives for investing in efforts to help protect property in the first place.